seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 For that is she herself, and thence it comes
 That poets term the wanton warrior blind;
 But love hath eyes as judgement to his steps,
-Till too much loved glory dazzles them.—
+Till too much loved glory dazzles them.--

 *Enter Lodowick.*